NightShade256/NightShade256.github.io/index.md

     {% endfor %}
 </ul>

-In case of any factual or grammatical error, please open an issue.
+**Note: In case of any factual or grammatical error, please open an issue.**

 ## Contact